 It can be a cost-effective way to garner widespread attention.
 However, it also has the potential to go left if its misunderstood by the audience or interrupted by weather conditions, law enforcement or other factors beyond the brand's control.

 20. Native Marketing

-Often, brands collaborate with publishers to create and distribute the sponsored content to their audience.
-The goal is that by leveraging the brand's editorial expertise and creating non-disruptive ads, it will increase conversion rates or create some brand awareness.
+Often, brands collaborate with publishers to create and distribute sponsored content to their audience.
+The goal is, by leveraging the brand's editorial expertise and creating non-disruptive ads, it will increase conversion rates or create some brand awareness.

 For instance, a recipe blogger could have a guest post from McBride Sisters Collection titled "The Best Wine-Infused Desserts For the Holiday Season."